kubernetes/community/contributors/design-proposals/raw-block-pv.md

 * unspecified defaults to 'file/ext4' today for backwards compatibility and in mount_linux.go
 **this is plugin dependent

-# Mounter binding matrix for dynamically provisioned volumes:
+# Volume binding matrix for dynamically provisioned volumes:

 Note: The value used for the plugin to indicate is it provisioning block will be plugin dependent and is an opaque parameter.
-Binding will be plugin dependent and must handle the parameter being passed and indicate whether or not it supports block.
+Binding will also be plugin dependent and must handle the parameter being passed and indicate whether or not it supports block.